We aim to maintain high standards in all that we do but recognise that our operations will not always run perfectly, despite our best intentions.

 Who you should contact within Care4Calais will depend on how you decide to make contact, and on who you wish to make a complaint about.
-We have indicated below whoyou can contact.
+We have indicated below who you can contact.

-If you would prefer to write to us, please send your complaint to us as follows:
+Please send your complaint to us as follows:

 Either by letter addressed as follows: